mangecoeur/ipython-desktop/README.md

 ## Configuration

 IPython desktop can either launch the IPython notebook server for you or connect to an existing URL.

-To launch a server you must define an appropriate command (this will be made more user friendly in the future).
-Simply click the configure button on the start screen or go to the Server > Configure menu
+To launch a server you must specify the location of your Ipython executable, by default this is pre-filled using `which ipython`.
+You can optionally specify a Profile to use (which will be used with --profile=...)

-**IMPORTANT** - you must supply the full path to your IPython install otherwise the mac bundle will fail to launch the ipython server
+**IMPORTANT** - you must supply the full path to your IPython install otherwise it will fail to launch the ipython server

 **WARNING:** ipython-desktop is by no means idiot proof at the moment.
-If you don't configure the command correctly the page will simply fail to load without explanation.
+If you don't configure it correctly the page will simply fail to load without explanation.
 This should improve in future versions.

-By default, IPython-desktop attempts to launch the system default ipython using

-`/usr/bin/ipython notebook --no-browser`

-You can use all allowed ipython options, but you MUST keep the `--no-browser` option.

-### Examples
-Using an Anaconda virtual env (conda env)

-`/Users/yourusername/anaconda/envs/yourenvname/bin/ipython notebook --no-browser`

-Using a profile

-`/Users/yourusername/anaconda/envs/yourenvname/bin/ipython notebook --no-browser --profile=myprofile`

-Using an arbitrary ipython executable

-`/foo/bar/env/bin/ipython notebook --no-browser`

 ### URL only